search

 • A positive value indicates a favorable business climate, while a negative value indicates an unfavorable one

-Unemployment Rate and Number of New Hires
+Unemployment Rate, Number of New Hires

 • An indicator showing the proportion of unemployed people in the national labor force